Divorce in Texas raises the same issues no matter the sex or gender of the spouses.

 What is a no-fault divorce?

-Divorce in Texas does not require “fault.”
-To file for divorce in Texas, only one of you has to believe that the relationship can’t be fixed.
+Texas law does not require fault for the divorce.
+To file for divorce, only one of you has to believe that the marriage cannot be fixed and there is no chance of reconciliation.
 Either spouse can file for “no-fault” divorce simply because the two parties have differences that make your marriage unsupportable.

-In Texas, you can ask the court to give you a divorce because of “fault” of other spouse.
-The “grounds” are: adultery, cruelty, abandonment (for at least one year), conviction for a felony (and at least one year served), living apart (for three years), or commitment to a mental institution (for three years with little or no hope of recovery).
-When a court gives a divorce for “grounds,” the court can give more of the community property to the “innocent spouse.”
+However, you can also file for divorce because the other spouse is at "fault."
+The grounds are: adultery, cruelty, abandonment (for at least one year), a conviction for a felony (and at least one year served), living apart (for three years), or commitment to a mental institution (for three years with little or no hope of recovery).
+When a court grants a divorce for grounds, the court can give more of the community property to the “innocent spouse.”

 What if we got married in another state or country?